Explore the World of Kantar Data

 Purchase Panel – The Panel

-- Understand the sample of panellists.
-In the UK, the panel is a statistically representative sample of 30,000 Households stratified by age, gender, region, number of children, pet ownership, residential status, lifestage, income/social class etc.
+- Understand the sample of panelists.
+In the UK, the Kantar Data panel is a statistically representative sample of 30,000 Households stratified by age, gender, region, number of children, pet ownership, residential status, life stage, income/social class etc.

 Purchase Panel – Data Collection

 - Understand what data is being collected.
 In the UK, the 30,000 Households record the details of every purchase they make, including the price paid and the specific store they purchased from.

 - Understand what data is NOT being collected.
 This process only focuses on products people take back into the home.
 It does not cover HORECA purchases or ‘on the go’ purchasing.

 - Understand what is being measured.
 KWP tracks EVERY purchase, from any store, brought into the home by the Panel of 30,000 Households.
 So, there are no Coverage gaps.

 - For Products, as with any database, it is important that the content accurately reflects the category being measured.
 So, a subscriber to KWP needs to be completely clear of the Category definition and what it includes/excludes.